Braspag/braspag.github.io/_i18n/en/_posts/antifraude/2017-07-26-antifraude.md

 # Objective

-The purpose of this documentation is to guide the developer on how to integrate with Antifraud Gateway API Braspag, gateway of providers of antifraud solutions, describing the operations available with sample requests and responses.
+The purpose of this documentation is to guide the developer on how to integrate with Antifraud Gateway API, gateway of providers of antifraud solutions, describing the operations available with sample requests and responses.

 To perform an operation, combine the base endpoint of the environment with the endpoint of the desired operation and send using the HTTP VERB as described in the operation.